ParsaKhaledi/px4_sim_ros2/README.md

 sudo apt install ros-humble-rmw-cyclonedds-cpp export RMW_IMPLEMENTATION=rmw_cyclonedds_cpp
 ```
-# Add models and worlds in gazebo classic
+#  Gazebo Classic
-PX4-Autopilot has changed so that iris drone can have stereo cameras and depth camera with ros2 compatible plugins.
+PX4-Autopilot has changed so that iris drone can have stereo cameras and depth camera with ros2 compatible plugins as a sample.
 Also, apt world was added to this repo to be able to fly inside a house for mapping and exploration purposes.
 Beside in startFiles directory, you can use gazebo_modification.sh to modify worlds and models.
 ## Adding your own model
 For adding your own model, you have to go to these 3 locations and add your model:
  - ./Tools/simulation/gazebo-classic/sitl_gazebo-classic/models/ (Add your model here)